What is Monte Carlo Simulation in Trading?

 Monte Carlo simulation cannot predict future results, but it can reveal the range of possible outcomes based on your strategy's historical characteristics.
 It shows whether your strategy is robust enough to handle various market conditions or if it's vulnerable to sequence risk.
 This helps traders set realistic expectations and proper position sizing for their strategies.

-Upload your TradingView backtest and run 1,000+ Monte Carlo simulations to see if your strategy is robust or just got lucky with historical timing.
+Upload your TradingView backtest and run 1,000+ Monte Carlo simulations to discover if your strategy is truly robust or just got lucky.